mlr-org/mlrCPO/README.md

 ## Project Status

-`mlrCPO` is not yet a mature project and may be unstable at times.
+`mlrCPO` is not yet a mature project and may be unstable at times; setting up a CI system is in progress, which should make things much smoother soon.
 Furthermore, even though it provides extensive functionality already, it is still lacking many concrete implementations of preprocessing operators.

 ## Similar Projects